Brar21/Python_Learning/README.md

 # Simple example of Python working that is you can use pyhton as "Calculater".
       ***REPl - Read Evaluate Print loop***

+# Comments?
+ *Basiclly developer use this for give instruction in code base.
+Comments will never show on Browser when we run file on web-browser.*
+ *Comment can be single line or Multiple line*

 # Key-Features of Python
   - Easy to understand = Fast Development
   - Free and open source